Acidburn0zzz/pydio-sdk-java-v2/README.md

 Another important class is the Message class that carry information on performed pydio actions.

 ###The HTTP layer
-the HTTP layer provider http services to Transport layer via the Requester class.
+The HTTP layer provider http services to Transport layer via the Requester class.
 The method issueRequest() of the Requester class perform an http request using a given URI object and a Map Object containing Http parameters.

 ###The Transport Layer